-- 188. Young people in the senior phase may require to spend time in college environments.
+- 211. Young people in the senior phase may require to spend time in college environments.
 They should ensure that they follow the guidance on the appropriate approach to these specific circumstances while on campus.
-This has now been included in updated guidance for colleges. - 189.
-Colleges are now able to facilitate the return of senior phase school pupils studying at college who require in-person provision for the 2021/22 academic year.
-All reasonable steps should be taken to ensure the safety and wellbeing students and staff, taking into account local circumstances.
-It may be helpful for pupils to continue their learning remotely for those course elements where this is possible. - 190.
+This has now been included in updated guidance for colleges. - 212.
+All reasonable steps should be taken to ensure the safety and wellbeing students and staff, taking into account local circumstances. - 213.
 Evidence to date suggests there has not been significant transmission in the educational aspects of HE / FE settings, while it is clear that there would be significant disadvantage to young people in these circumstances were they not to be able to attend HE / FE for their courses.
 On this basis, the COVID-19 Advisory Sub-Group have noted the need for compliance with protective measures to be strongly reinforced.
-All public health measures that apply in colleges should be strictly observed, including in circumstances where school students are being taught separately from the wider college population.

-191. Schools and local authorities should, in partnership with FE/HE institutions and local public health teams, pay very close attention to any evidence suggesting the potential for emerging bridges of transmission between school and FE/HE settings.
+All public health measures that apply in colleges should be strictly observed, including in circumstances where school students are being taught separately from the wider college population. - 214.
+Schools and local authorities should, in partnership with FE/HE institutions and local public health teams, pay very close attention to any evidence suggesting the potential for emerging bridges of transmission between school and FE/HE settings.
 In the event that any such evidence is identified, they should consult immediately with local public health teams on any requirement to pause in-person attendance at FE/HE institutions by senior phase students.
 They should ensure that appropriate contingency measures for remote learning are in place for any required period of time.